zachdaniel/git_ops/README.md

 * More tests
 * CI
+* Release to hex, with task documentation
 * Automatically parse issue numbers and github mentions into the correct format, linking the issue
 * A task to build a compliant commit
-* Release to hex, with task documentation
 * A hundred other things I forgot to write down while writing the initial version
+* A sample PR template and instructions on how to use it in your project

 Important addendums: